 While students work on all stages of an individual case or engage in advocacy efforts on particular thematic issues, they learn how to conceptualize and strategize diverse approaches and grapple with practical, ethical, methodological and theoretical challenges involved.
 Through the clinic, Loyola’s students have the opportunity to expand their perspectives and reach the world from Los Angeles.

 The clinic is directed by Professor Cesare Romano and Mary Hansel.
-From 2012 to 2016, Veronica Aragón served as deputy director of the Clinic.

 The International Human Rights Clinic’s work involves litigation of human rights violations before a wide array of international bodies, and advocacy and international policy-making on pressing human rights issues.

 - IA Comm HR: Marvyn Perez et al. v.
 Guatemala

 - Gender Discrimination & Recognition of Domestic Violence as Grounds for Refugee Status: CEDAW, M.C. v.
 Ecuador

 - Unlawful Detentions for Failure to Recognize Refugee Protections: UNHRC, Fofana v.
 Ecuador

 - Economic, Social and Cultural Rights of Refugees: CESCR, Peña v.
 Ecuador

 Right to Participate in the Conduct of Public Affairs

 ADVOCACY AND POLICY-MAKING